A child in Australia cannot depart Australia without having the consent of both parents or those who have parental responsibility.

-The airport watch list is a system wherein the child’s name will be placed on the airport watch list of the Australian Federal Police (“AFP”).
-A departing parent or party who attempts the unauthorised removal of a child from Australia will be stopped at the airport and unable to leave.
+The airport watch list is a system wherein a parent can place a child’s name on the Australian Federal Police (“AFP”).
+A departing parent or party who attempts the unauthorised removal of a child from Australia is stopped at the airport and unable to leave.

-A child’s name may be placed on the Family Law Watchlist in the following circumstances:
+You may put a child on the airport watchlist in the following circumstances:

 - A Court has issued an Injunction limiting or preventing the child’s travel;

-- There is an Order or Injunction limiting or restricting the child’s travel overseas which is under an appeal.
+- An Order or Injunction is limiting or restricting the child’s travel overseas which is under an appeal.

-To place your child on the Family Law Watchlist, you must:
+To place your child on the airport watchlist, you must: